HtetKo510217/dynamic-json-demo-app/README.md

 # Dynamic JSON Generator Demo App

 This demo app showcases the `dynamic-json-generator` npm package.
-The app generates dynamic, fake JSON data for blog posts using React and TypeScript, displaying them in a responsive and appealing UI with Material-UI.
+The app generates dynamic, fake JSON data for blog posts using React and TypeScript, displaying them in a responsive and appealing UI with Tailwind CSS.

 ## Installation